arcus-azure/arcus.security/docs/preview/features/secrets/consume-from-key-vault.md

 You can find a list of supported authentication schemes for Azure Key Vault [here](./../auth/azure-key-vault).

 ## Open for extension
-One can easily extend the Key Vault secret provider, by overriding the `GetSecret*Async` methods on the provider.
+You can easily extend the Key Vault provider by overriding the `GetSecret*Async` methods on the it.
 This useful to provide additional logging, for example, during the retrieval of the secrets.

 ```csharp